-Specifically, the CLARIN-FCS Interface Specification consists of two components, a set of formats and a transport protocol.
-The Endpoint component is a software component that acts as a bridge between the formats that are sent by a Client using the Transport Protocol, and a Search Engine.
+Specifically, the CLARIN-FCS Interface Specification consists of two parts, a set of formats, and a transport protocol.
+The Endpoint component is a software component that acts as a bridge between a Client and a Search Engine and passes the requests sent by the Client to the Search Engine.
 The Search Engine is a custom software component that allows the search of language resources in a Repository.
-The Endpoint basically implements the transport protocol and acts as a mediator between the CLARIN-FCS specific formats and the idiosyncrasies of Search Engines of the individual Repositories.
-The following figure illustrates the overall architecture:
+The Endpoint implements the Transport Protocol and acts as a mediator between the CLARIN-FCS specific formats and the idiosyncrasies of Search Engines of the individual Repositories.
+The following figure illustrates the overall architecture.

+Figure 1.
 CLARIN-FCS Overall Architecture

-In general, the work flow in CLARIN-FCS is as follows: a Client submits a query to an Endpoint.
-The Endpoint translates the query from CQL to the query dialect used by the Search Engine and submits the translated query to the Search Engine.
-The Search Engine processes the query and generates a result set, i.e. it compiles a set of hits that match the search criterion.
-The Endpoint then translates the results from the Search Engine-specific result set format to the CLARIN-FCS result format and sends it to the Client.
+In general, the work flow in CLARIN-FCS is as follows: a Client submits a query to an Endpoint; the Endpoint translates the query from CQL or FCS-QL to the query dialect used by the Search Engine and submits the translated query to the Search Engine; the Search Engine processes the query and generates a result set, i.e. it compiles a set of hits that match the search criterion; the Endpoint then translates the results from the Search Engine-specific result set format to the CLARIN-FCS result format and sends them to the Client.